 We will also have Medic One paramedics roaming the course on bikes in between our medical stations, so feel free to say hello when you run by.
 And to communicate any medical needs along the course, we have over 100 HAM radio operators ready to assist.
 These communication specialists have a direct line to our main medical facility at the finish and can assist in getting on-course medical care or transportation for emergencies for runners in need.

 Once you make it to the finish you will have access to two other medical stations if the need arises.
 Our University of Washington Medical Center Medical Tent directly past the finish line in Memorial Stadium is equipped to treat any potential medical emergency, including if you're just not feeling right after crossing the finish line.
 We also have a satellite medical station inside the Victory Recovery Area for less acute medical needs that arise after you've made it inside to change, refresh, and rehydrate.

-Finally, I invite you to attend our UW Medicine Lecture Series on Friday, November 29th from 12:00pm - 2:45pm and Saturday, November 30th from 11:30am - 2:30pm at The Westin Seattle.
+Finally, I invite you to attend our UW Medicine Lecture Series on Friday, November 28th at 11:30am and Saturday, November 29th from 11:30am - 2:00pm at The Westin Seattle.
 We will be reviewing hydration and nutrition strategies for marathon racing as well other issues that may have an effect on your health or performance on race day.
 Also, a leading local running coach will be outlining this beautiful, yet tactical, course and discussing strategies on how to successfully race it.

 Best of luck in the rest of your training leading up to the event!